shri2310sti/shri2310sti/README.md

 I’m always open to working on exciting projects, whether that’s open-source contributions, web applications, or innovative solutions.
 If you have an idea or need help with your project, let’s team up and create something awesome!

 📫 Reach Out
-Feel free to connect with me through Linktree for all my social media links and ways to contact me.
+Feel free to connect with me.
+shristi232310@gmail.com

 😄 Pronouns
 She/Her